-The volcanic theory of climate actually quantifies and models unlike the CO2 theory of climate.
-Another proof of the volcanic theory is that the volume of newly accreted seafloor seems capable of warming about 9-million cubic kilometers of water by 1°C annually.
+Another proof of the volcanic theory of climate is that the volume of newly accreted seafloor seems capable of warming about 9-million cubic kilometers of water by 1°C annually.
 As the volume of the hydrosphere is just under 1.4 billion cubic km, this is enough to warm the hydrosphere by 1°C in 155 years.
 Thus seafloor spreading seems capable of accounting for the rapid temperature rises in the Antarctic ice core data graph below.
-(A heat penetration mechanism follows)
+(A heat penetration mechanism follows).

 It must be noted that a porous cold seam exists between the columns.
 Thus seawater can penetrate both horizontally and to great depths through this porous material.
 Thus each column rapidly gives off its heat to the oceans.
-So it does not take eons for the new sea floor to cool by thousands of degrees to dozens of miles beneath the surface.
+So it does not take eons for the new sea floor to cool by thousands of degrees.
 Instead it is only perhaps a matter of centuries.

 It should also be pointed out that most subducting seafloor is this type of material, so just as this material cools quickly due to all the cold seams, it also melts quickly for the same reason.
 The seafloor not made out of this type of material is much slower melting and it thus has trouble subducting and tends to agglomerate to continents.

-3. Antarctic temperatures falls are exaggerated in ice ages due to diagonal filtering of sunlight through volcanic ash —very high ash levels judging from the same red graph line.
+2. Antarctic temperatures falls are exaggerated in ice ages due to diagonal filtering of sunlight through volcanic ash —very high ash levels judging from the same red line 5 images up.

-4. Less outgassing and lower CO2 levels also imply a thinner atmosphere.
-Antarctica is a high altitude continent, and these two factors are multiplicative.
+3. Less outgassing and lower CO2 levels also imply a thinner atmosphere.
+Antarctica is a high altitude continent, and these two factors (high altitude and diagonal light filtering by ash-filled skies) are multiplicative.
 Thus Antarctic temperature swings are exaggerated in a second way.

-5. This volcanic theory of climate easily quantifies and models, while the CO2 theory cannot be modeled, even after decades of attempts.
+4. This volcanic theory of climate easily quantifies and models in several ways, while the CO2 theory cannot be modeled, even after decades of attempts.

-Note how Earth warms rapidly but cools slowly.
+Note how Earth repeatedly warms rapidly, but cools slowly.
 This is because the poles are deserts with very little rain.
 As well, during volcanic ice ages, there is less heat, less evaporation, and less rainfall.
 Thus the ice caps build slower than they melt.
 Thus sea levels fall slower than they rise.
 In fact, Earth spends less than 1/3 of its time warming.
-Thus the long-term average seafloor spreading rate can easily be tripled when the seafloor rift turns on.
+Thus the long-term average seafloor spreading rate can easily be tripled when the earth is warming and melting ice.

 Note how most volcanos are located near the ocean or some other warm-age water source.
 Also, by nature, most volcanos are surrounded by heat fractured rock.

-After global warming runs its course and Earth starts running out of ice to melt, the oceans will grow shallower.
-But more importantly, due to the almost-flat a 2-in-1,000 slope of the average continental shelf, thealmost infinite waters of the oceans will grow 1- km more distant from the world’s many coastal volcanos for each 2-meters that sea levels fall.
+After global warming runs its course and Earth starts building ice again, the oceans will grow shallower.
+But more importantly, due to the almost-flat a 2-in-1,000 slope of the average continental shelf, the almost infinite waters of the oceans will grow 1- km more distant from the world’s many coastal volcanos for each 2-meters that sea levels fall.
 And because this is insufficient slope for water to flow through the heat fissured rock around volcanos, it results in many volcanos periodically drying out during ice ages.

 Again, the average width of the continental shelf is 60km and the average fall is 135m, thus the shelf has only a 0.225% slope on average.
 This is about 1/10th of the slope people normally engineer into their walkways so they drain surface rain water.

 Sea levels are important for volcanic eruptions in two ways.
 Firstly, and obviously, the almost infinite waters of the oceans act as a coolant that retards a great many volcanos by some small increment.
-But secondly and less obviously, water is the difference between a world of volcanos filled with gas-porous dry ash and a world of volcanos filled with much less gas-porous ash mud.
-Thus as sea levels rise, the world’s volcanos become self-clogging and build up gas pressures.
-And then when sea levels fall, the water goes away, the volcanos dry out and then many volcanoes release their pent-up magma froth.
+But secondly and less obviously, water is the difference between a world of volcanos filled with gas-porous dry ash and a world of volcanos filled with much less gas-porous ash mud called lahar.
+Thus as sea levels rise, the world’s volcanos become self-clogging, the build up gas pressures and stop erupting.
+And then when sea levels fall, the water goes away, the volcanos dry out and stop being self-clogging.
+When this happens, these volcanoes release their pent-up magma froth.